ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D6 - Jan 6, 2018

 Didn't have much free time today, though I still managed to solve couple of issues on Hackerrank.com concerning linked lists.
 Gonna have more time tomorrow.

+### R1D7 - Jan 7, 2018

+Todat learned to draw fancy scatterplot graphs and to make my graphs overall more informative.
+It took me a lot of time today to figure out how things work under the hood.
+Still not sure if I understood everything.
+But I'll get there soon.
+Gotta finish D3 part of the course tomorrow.